Lyxass/GenericBot/README.md

 # Generic Bot for discord
-A basic bot to play customs song (or memes)
+A basic bot to play customs songs (or memes)
 The purpose of this Bot is to be modular.
 You will find some commands already implemented but this bot can be improved easily by adding some commands.

 ## List of features